invpe/Attracthor/Viewer/README.md

 # BINARY

 When looking for interesting attractor(like) structures, we deep dive to binary visualization.
+Outcomes: The observation of different binary files look similar, especially around the "core,".
+This similarity can be attributed to the common structures that binary files often share, such as headers, standard metadata, and sometimes even common code libraries.
+Other (non compiled binaries) reveal their own structures that are aligned with their internal format.

 * viewer - without debug information